Planning another big adventure in your caravan? Here are some national parks that are perfect for you to visit.

 Located a three-hour drive from Adelaide on the southern tip of Yorke Peninsula, Pondalowie Bay in Innes National Park is the perfect location for a beach getaway.
 The beautiful beach and bay is only a short walk away from the two campgrounds.
 Surfing, fishing, boating, swimming and snorkelling are all popular activities to keep you busy.

 The Caravan and Trailers Campground has nine sites suitable for large caravans and 16 sites suitable for smaller caravans.
-All sites are flat with a packed gravel base, and facilities include toilets and a public phone.
+All sites are flat with a packed gravel base, and facilities include toilets, fire pits and a public phone.